Caleb Johnson (linebacker, born July 14, 1998)

-Caleb Johnson (born July 14, 1998) is an American professional football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
+Caleb Johnson (born July 14, 1998) is an American former professional football linebacker.
 He played college football at Fullerton, Texas, UCLA, and Miami.

 Early life

 Caleb Johnson was born on July 14, 1998.
 He played high school football at Vista Murrieta High School in Murrieta, California.
 He recorded 120 tackles and six sacks as a senior in 2015.
 Johnson received an offer to play college football for the Wyoming Cowboys but Wyoming rescinded after Johnson did not meet the academic requirements.

 College career

 Johnson committed to Fullerton College but missed the 2016 season as a grayshirt while recovering from a groin injury.
 He helped Fullerton win the California Community College Athletic Association title in 2017, playing in 13 games while posting 29 solo tackles, 12 assisted tackles, 5.5 sacks, one forced fumble, and one fumble recovery.
 Johnson missed the 2018 season due to a shoulder injury.

 In the class of 2019, Johnson was rated the No. 2 junior college inside linebacker by 247Sports.com and the No. 4 junior college outside linebacker by ESPN.com.
 On July 7, 2018, he committed to play for the Iowa State Cyclones beginning in 2019.
 However, he decomitted on October 9, 2018.
 He signed a national letter of intent with the Texas Longhorns on December 19, 2018.
 He played in three games for the Longhorns during the 2019 season before entering the NCAA transfer portal on September 17, 2019.
 His reasons for transferring included reinjuring his shoulder and a poor relationship with the coaching staff.

 On October 2, 2019, Johnson committed to the University of California, Los Angeles to play for the UCLA Bruins beginning in 2020.
 He signed his national letter of intent with UCLA on December 18, 2019.
 He had been working as a bouncer prior to signing with UCLA.
 Johnson started all seven games at inside linebacker during the COVID-19 shortended 2020 season, totaling 22 solo tackles, 22 assisted tackles, 5.5 sacks, one fumble recovery, and one interception.
 He led the team in both tackles and sacks, earning honorable mention All-Pac-12 honors.
 He was also named to the 2020–21 Pac-12 Fall Academic Honor Roll.
-He appeared in 11 games, staring ten at inside linebacker, in 2021, recording 28 solo tackles, 17 assisted tackles, one interception, and three pass breakups.
+He appeared in 11 games, starting ten at inside linebacker, in 2021, recording 28 solo tackles, 17 assisted tackles, one interception, and three pass breakups.
 Johnson graduated from UCLA with a degree in African-American studies.

 In April 2022, Johnson transferred to the University of Miami to play his final season of college football eligibility for the Miami Hurricanes.
 He played in all 12 games, starting four, during the 2022 season, posting 26 solo tackles, 22 assisted tackles, 1.5 sacks, and two forced fumbles.